2026 NFL Predictions Simulator FAQ

 Can I share or save my picks?

 Picks are saved automatically in your browser’s local storage, so closing the tab won’t lose them.
-The Simulate Season and team pages also generate shareable result images (PNG) you can post to X, Reddit, or group chats to compare predictions.
+The Simulate Season and team pages also create shareable result images you can post to X, Reddit, or group chats to compare predictions.

 Can I replay previous NFL seasons?